erkincak/Layoffs-Data-Cleaning-and-Exploratory-Data-Analysis/README.md

 ## Exploratory Data Analysis
 We are going to analyze layoffs in companies .
-I tried to obtain a report with this data we obtained from different companies in 51 countries.In this data set, which took place between 2020 and 2023, Amazon laid off the most people with 18,150.
-And the country with the most layoffs is the United States, with 256,420.For more and detailed information, you can check below.
+Data was obtained from companies in 51 different countries, which took place between 2020 and 2023.The analysis of layoffs in this dataset was done using many functions with MySQL.
+The results obtained are indicated with explanation lines.
+For more and detailed information, you can check below.

 1) Total layoffs in countries